jalvesaq/R-Vim-runtime/README.md

 accumulated changes become important.
 That is, if you have a fairly up to date Vim or Neovim, you do not need to install the files from this respository.

-If you want to use these files, you have to copy them to either Vim or Neovim runtime directories.
-You may also copy them to your personal *~/.vim* or *~/.nvim* directory, but this may not work because on some systems the first files sourced by Vim and Neovim are from the system directories.
-Instead of copying the files and checking for updates manually, you may want to use a plugin manager like [Vundle], [Pathogen], [Vim-Plug], [Neobundle], or other.
+You may copy the files to your personal *~/.vim* or *~/.nvim* directory, but, instead of copying the files and checking for updates manually, you may want to use a plugin manager like [Vundle], [Pathogen], [Vim-Plug], [Neobundle], or other.
+Note that the R-Vim-runtime files must be sourced before the Vim-R-plugin files, that is, if you still receive the warning about outdated runtime after installing these files, try changing the order of Vim-R-plugin and R-Vim-runtime.

+In some systems, the first files sourced by Vim and Neovim are from the system directories.
+In this case, if you want up to date runtime files, you have to copy them to either Vim or Neovim runtime directories.

 ## Options